Stability and quasi-normal modes of charged black holes in Born-Infeld gravity: Quasi-normal modes of the Born-Infeld black hole

 \section{Quasi-normal modes of the Born-Infeld black hole}

-Quasi-normal modes (QNM) of a classical perturbation of black hole space-times are defined as the solutions to the related wave equations characterized by purely ingoing waves at the horizon.
-In addition, one has to impose boundary conditions on the solutions at the asymptotic regions as well.
-In asymptotically flat space-times, the second boundary condition is for the solution to be purely outgoing at spatial infinity.
-Once these boundary conditions are imposed, the resulting frequencies become complex and discrete.
+Quasi-normal modes (QNM) of a classical perturbation of black hole space-times are obtained by studying the solutions to the corresponding wave equation.
+In order to obtain the frequencies of QNM, one has to impose boundary conditions on the solutions: for asymptotically flat space-times, the wave is purely ingoing at the horizon and purely out going at the asymptotic infinity.

-Usually, the fundamental equation of black hole perturbations given in eq.(23) cannot be solved analytically.
-This is the case for almost all black holes in 3+1 dimensions.
-In 2+1 dimensions, there are two black hole solutions ( BTZ black hole \cite{bir1} and the charged dilaton black hole \cite{fer3}) which can be solved to give exact values of QNM's.
-In five dimensions, exact values are obtained for vector perturbations by Nunez and Starinets \cite{nun}.
+The wave equations of the black hole perturbations are not easy to solve exactly.
+Only few cases have been solved exactly: in 2+1 dimensions, the authors can give few examples such as the BTZ black hole \cite{bir1} and the charged dilaton black holes \cite{fer2} \cite{fer3} \cite{fer4} \cite{fer7}.
+Vector perturbations in five dimensions were solved exactly in \cite{nun}.

-There are several approaches to compute QNM's in the literature.
-Here, a semi analytical technique developed by Iyer and Will \cite{will} is followed.
+In order to compute QNM frequencies, we will follow a semi analytical technique developed by Iyer and Will \cite{will}.
 The method makes use of the WKB approximation.
-The basics of this method is reviewed in \cite{fer2}.
+The basics of this method is reviewed in \cite{fer5}.
 This approach has been applied to compute QNM's of many black holes.
-Scalar perturbations of charged dilaton black hole \cite{fer4}, charged scalar perturbations of Reissner-Nordstrom black hole \cite{kon2} and scalar perturbations of acoustic black holes \cite{berti1} are a few of such studies.
+Scalar perturbations of charged dilaton black hole \cite{fer3}, charged scalar perturbations of Reissner-Nordstrom black hole \cite{kon2} and scalar perturbations of acoustic black holes \cite{berti1} are a few of such studies.